Quantum loop groups and $K$-theoretic stable envelopes: -theoretic stable envelopes

 \begin{definition} A closed (respectively half-open) \textbf{flow line} is a copy of $\BP^1 \subset X$ (respectively $\BA^1 \subset X$) which is the closure of the $A \cong \BC^*$ orbit of a single $x \in X$.
 Flow lines will be considered to be oriented toward $\lim_{t\rightarrow 0} t \cdot x$.

 \end{definition}

-The full attracting variety consists of those pairs $(p,x) \in X^A \times X$ such that one can travel from $x$ to $p$ along a half-open flow line followed by a chain of closed flow lines.
-There is a partial order on the fixed components of $X^A$, given by
+The full attracting subvariety consists of those pairs $(p,x) \in X^A \times X$ such that one can travel from $x$ to $p$ along a half-open flow line followed by a chain of closed flow lines.
+As shown in \cite{MO}, there is a partial order on the fixed components of $X^A$ with

 if there is a chain of closed flow lines from $F$ into $F'$.
 By analogy with \eqref{eqn:attracting to f}, let

 for any connected component $F \subset X^A$.

 With the constructions of the preceding subsection in mind, the \textbf{support condition} defining the stable envelopes \eqref{eqn:stable basis} is that they may be represented as